 - Log into the server and make sure that the dos2unix package is installed.
 You can do this by running the following commands in sequence

 sudo apt-get update -yqm

 sudo apt-get install -yqm dos2unix

 - Upload the following scripts to the server from the plugin’s includes/core/apps/wordpress-app/scripts/v1/raw folder.
-We use a free tool called BitVise to connect to the server and upload the files using drag-and-drop.
-But, of course, you can use any other tool you like.
+We use a product called Termius to connect to the server and upload the files using drag-and-drop.
+You can also use free tools such as BitVise. or, of course, any other tool you like.
 The goal is to get these scripts up to a known folder on the server:

-- Navigate to the folder where you uploaded the scripts and run the following three commands.
+- Navigate to the folder where you uploaded the scripts and run the following command.
 These ensure that the txt files have the correct line endings for linux:

 sudo bash ./01-prepare_server.txt

 - At this point you have should have a working site with SSL enabled.
 Now you need to make sure that WP-CRON is going to get fired every 1 min.
 So execute the following command:

 - Choose option 13 from the large list of menu options.
 The WP-CRON will be configured to fire every 60 seconds and you should be back at the command line.

 Now, lets proceed to tweak a few of the web server settings.